 Many business software nowadays come with communication and collaboration tools.
 There are construction management software, for instance, that integrate collaboration tools.
 These collaboration tools don’t only allow employees of a company and its subcontractors to interact.
 They may also be used in a setup wherein customers or clients are allowed to log in so they can track the progress of a project or make suggestions on the plan and expected outcomes of a project.

 Indeed, the use of business software is not only a boon for businesses.
+And, as we discussed, there is software for almost any task, from mailing software like Sendzen which streamlines mailing tasks to project recruitment software like Freshteam.
 They can also create advantages for customers or clients, directly or indirectly.
 They make business operations or processes more efficient, reduce operating expenses in a company, automatically gather useful customer data for analysis, and enable collaboration.
 All of these create benefits for customers.